lgilpin/academic-website/content/project/ai-ethics/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "The AI and ethics reading group is a student-lead, campus-wide initiative."
+summary = "The AI and ethics reading group is a student-led, campus-wide initiative."

 # Slides (optional).
 #   Associate this page with Markdown slides.